ajeetraina/labspace-cagent/.labspace/06-sub-agents.md

 ## Next Steps

-In Step 7, we'll explore how to use Docker Model Runner (DMR) to run local AI models with your agents.
+In the final step, we'll wrap up what you've learned and explore next steps.